17 Aug 2020

 Many times, however, the cause is a specific event in the past, and you can expect that the hair will grow back.
 In cases where hair growth has not returned to a satisfactory level, your doctor may prescribe topical minoxidil (Regaine), a lotion applied to the scalp that may stimulate hair growth in some people.

-The outlook for telogen effluvium is very good.
+The outlook is very good.
 Most cases run their course within six to nine months, and the hair usually grows back.
 In some cases, the disorder may last longer.
 In other cases, not all hairs grow back.